ahillss/ReverseEngineeringNotes/README.md

 To modify the binary files you will need a hex editor.

 A good one is [HT](https://github.com/sebastianbiallas/ht) which comes with a builtin disassembler where you can see the assembly representation of the hex code as you type.
+It also allows you to view the executable/library file headers, but the virtual address seems to be off compared to what is outputted from other tools.

-Note that HT's disassembler runs on the whole file, disassembling not only the code, but also incorrectly on the header, data etc as well.
-I'm not sure why the the header being disassembled doesn't throw off the disassembler's alignment with the code, but it doesn't seem to be a problem.
+Note like many other disassemblers, HT's one also runs on the whole file, disassembling not only the code, but also incorrectly on the header, data etc as well.

 There is also [beye](http://beye.sourceforge.net) which also has a disassembler but frequently crashes.

 When modifying binary files, you cannot change the file size or move around blocks of instructions, as it will throw off memory offsets used in the instructions.

-## Radare

-[Radare](https://radare.org) is collection of very useful utilities.

-* [rasm2](https://github.com/radare/radare2/wiki/Rasm2) generates hex code from assembly. e.g. to call a function at ```0x8050e3c``` from address ```0x8051cee``` you would use ```rasm2 -o 0x8051cee -a x86 -b 32 'call 0x8050e3c'``` to generate the hex ```e8 49 f1 ff ff```.
-Something to be aware, I had some trouble where entered assembly (involving dereferencing a pointer) that either was invalid or rasm2 didn't support, and it generated code sans the dereferencing part.

 ## Disassembler